CHAPTERS 27-29

 “I glanced in there last night, but nothing was obviously out of order,” Richard said.

 “Let’s scour it then.”
 Greg crossed the hallway in a single step and gripped the doorknob to his colleague’s office.
-Richard got up from his desk to follow.
+Richard dragged himself up from his desk to follow.

 James’ office was in its usual busy state, with half-finished prototypes and sticky notes of code and to-do items hanging from the shelves above his desk.
 Richard glanced around, still uncertain of what he was searching for, or whether there was really anything to find.

 Alder wasn’t a new hire.
-He had been so calm, even jovial, as he had shot Richard with the tranquilizer.
+He had attacked Richard so calmly.
 As if Richard were a mere loose end.
-For a split second, he had even thought the tranquilizer was a gun, and that Alder was going to kill him point blank.
+For a split second, he had even thought Alder was going to strangle him to death.

 He peeked into James’ filing cabinet, but nothing seemed amiss.
-He fingered through them, recognizing most of the project labels.
+He rifled through them, recognizing most of the project labels on boxes of prototype pieces, reference material, and analog notes.
 He found nothing about organorobotic transference.

 Even if James had discontinued the project, the information would still have been among his other files.
 Unless James had separated or destroyed them, a break from his usual pattern.